RedisLabs/redislabs-docs/content/platforms/kubernetes/upgrading-kubernetes-with-operator.md

 The pods in the StatefulSet are updated in reverse ordinal order.
 The Kubernetes controller terminates each pod and waits for it to transition to `Running` and then to `Ready`.

+After a pod is updated, the next pod is terminated and updated.
-The it updates the next pod until all pods are updated and the upgrade process is completed.
+After all of the pods are updated, the upgrade process is complete.